paramraghavan/beginners-py-learn/src/advance_stuff/best_practices/README.md

 # Python Memory Management

-- In Python everything is an object.
-This means that Dynamic Memory Allocation underlies Python Memory Management.
+- In Python everything is an object,  Dynamic Memory Allocation underlies Python Memory Management.
 When objects are no longer needed, the Python Memory Manager will automatically reclaim memory from them.

 -